Gestational Diabetes Easter

-If you're getting some Easter egg moulds from Lakeland, then while you're shopping you may want to add some Easter cookie cutters too and then you can create some fun mini Easter sandwiches.
+Grab some Easter cookie cutters and then you can create some fun mini Easter sandwiches!

 If you don't want to buy cutters, then draw a simple design on wax paper, cut it out and use that as a template instead.

 Use your imagination, some GD friendly bread and think about fillings which will help pair the bread, so high protein and natural fats such as egg mayonnaise, meats, avocado, cheese and salad.

 Red Stamp have shared some great ideas here, showing what kind of pretty Easter sandwiches you could make.
 Take a look at their idea for sandwiches and fillings here.